Specification of the meta file formats

 Role of the meta folder

 The folder containing the meta information for given folder is called .ts.
-The dot in front of the name makes this folder automatically hidden for Unix based file systems like Linux or MacOS.
-On Windows we set explicitly the a flag to make this folder hidden.
+The dot in front of the name makes this folder automatically hidden on Unix-based file systems like Linux and macOS.
+On Windows, a flag is set explicitly to make this folder hidden.
 Every folder managed in TagSpaces will have its own meta folder.

 The meta folder contains the following files:

-• tsm.json - contains the meta information for the parent folder of the .ts folder
+- tsm.json - contains the meta information for the parent folder of the

-• tsi.json - contains the search index for the parent folder it is a root of a location
+.tsfolder - tsi.json - contains the search index for the parent folder if it is the root of a location

-• tsl.jpg - contains location specific tag groups, if the parent folder is the root of a location
+- tsl.json - contains location-specific tag groups, if the parent folder is the root of a location

-• file1.ext.jpg - every file in the parent folder can have a thumbnail which is saved in this file (if the main fail is called document.pdf the thumbnail file will be named document.pdf.jpg)
+- file1.ext.jpg - every file in the parent folder can have a thumbnail which is saved in this file (if the main file is called

-• file1.ext.json - every file in the parent folder can have its own meta information which is save in this files (the main file is called file.ext)
+document.pdfthe thumbnail file will be nameddocument.pdf.jpg) - file1.ext.json - every file in the parent folder can have its own meta information which is saved in this file (for a file called

 File meta description format